22f2001166/hub-spokes/README.md

-# How to run?
+## Hub Spoke

-I used React inside an HTML template.
-Just download the HTML files, open them in the editor, and run them using a live server.
+A Hub and Spokes diagram created using React inside a HTML template/ Just download the HTML files, open them in the editor, and run them using a live server.

 ### There are two files: